 A results file can be opened in isolation from a model by using the File menu:

-- □ Open By changing the Files of type drop-down list, results files (.mys) can be selected.
+Open By changing the Files of type drop-down list, results files (.mys) can be selected.
 This opens a results file in isolation from a model.
-Modeller will prompt for confirmation before the currently loaded model is closed. - Close Closes the currently open results file.
+Modeller will prompt for confirmation before the currently loaded model is closed.